It's not the size of the space that matters.

 It's the depth of the story you tell in that space.

 The Brownsburg Museum is a non-profit organization.
-We are all volunteers and rely on generous donations from the community and visitors to keep our doors open and our admission free.
-Come visit.
-The valley is beautiful, and this place is a step back in time and a delightful journey off the beaten path.
+We are volunteer-run and rely on donations from friends, patrons and visitors to keep our doors open and our admission free.

-Vice President – Coleen Piranian Cosgriff
+President – Coleen Piranian

 Coleen moved to Brownsburg from Lexington in 2021.
 She has always lived in Rockbridge County, except during her college studies.
 She earned an undergraduate degree and a Master's in Teaching from Mary Baldwin University.
 She has been teaching ever since and is currently a teacher in Rockbridge County.
 Coleen and her four children love their home here and love being part of this community.

-Treasurer – Karen Siegfried
+Treasurer – Dana Tumminello

 Harry Shannon